lloydtorres/lloydtorres.github.io/thefront.md

     <div class="col-sm-8">
         <p><strong>The Front</strong> is a two-player strategy game inspired by the <a href="http://en.wikipedia.org/wiki/Wars_(series)">Advanced Wars</a> series.</p>

         <p>Players can choose from three different teams, each with its own unique theme, and play in three different maps.
-The skirmish system then allows players to battle other units or capture points on the map each turn.</p>
+The skirmish system then allows players to battle enemy units or capture buildings on the map each turn.</p>

-        <p>The revenue system allows players to make money from captured points and spend money on more units.
+        <p>The revenue system allows players to make money from captured buildings to spend on more units.
 Six units are available for purchase in factories with varying strength, defence and mobility.</p>

+        <p>The map itself has different terrain types that provide advantages or disadvantages to units positioned on that terrain.
+Some terrain types provide more defence, some allow for greater mobility while others give the exact opposite effect.</p>

+        <p>A player needs to capture the other player's headquarters, located on the other side of the map, in order to win.</p>

         <p><strong>Interesting notes:</strong></p>